Policy and Procedure Name:

 An employer policy number that is created when an alleged employer has never

-the policy was cancelled.
+injury occurred after the policy was cancelled.

-Quote number:
+Quote Number:

 A temporary number used for tracking purposes in the claims management system

-when an employer files an Application for Ohio Workers’ Compensation Coverage
+when an employer files an Application for Ohio Workers’ Compensation

-(U-3).
+Coverage (U-3).

 Salary Continuation (SC):